Cat and Dog Training And Counseling in Norridge, IL

-There is never a shortage of things to learn when it comes to caring for a pet.
+There is never a shortage of things to learn when it comes to cat and dog training and counseling in Norridge, IL.
 After all, the learning doesn't stop when your pet reaches maturity.
 That's why our team in Norridge takes a serious interest not only in keeping your pet healthy, but also in educating you on nutrition, behavior, training, life stage care, and more.
 Pet parents can face various obstacles while raising and caring for their pets; fortunately, many of these obstacles are universal.

 In the proceeding sections, we've provided important information to help you through the more challenging aspects of pet care.
 If you have a problem that can't be addressed here, call (708) 457-0066 to schedule an appointment with your veterinarian.

 Congratulations on adopting a new puppy or kitten into your family!
 This is a very exciting time, but the excitement can wear off quickly if you're not prepared for the responsibility.
 First, newly-adopted puppies and kittens need to see their veterinarian as soon as possible, as they can get sick very easily.
 If your pet does have parasites or some other illness, they should be treated right away.
 Second, to guarantee the healthiest start for your pet, you need to have them examined, tested for intestinal parasites and vaccinated.
 Together, you and your veterinarian will decide on your pet's treatments so they can grow up healthy and strong.